jdstemmler/soda/README.md

 To install, clone the repository to your machine.
 You can then use pip in 'editable' mode to install the package so the newest version will always be available whenever you pull the latest.
-If I've cloned the repo in ~/src/, you can install like:
+If you've cloned the repo in ~/src/, you can install like:

     pip install -e ~/src/soda